Source Code Bundles

 you can pick the size that is most convenient for your application.

 For best upload performance, we recommend using the

-The steps to upload a large file are:
+The steps to create a large file are:

-The first step is to tell B2 that you're going to upload a large file
+The first step is to tell B2 that you're going to create a large file

-Then, you need to decide what size each upload for each part.
-For example, if you're uploading a 100GB file, you could make each part 1GB, and upload 1GB a time.
+You need to determine the size of each part you upload and copy.
+For example, if you're uploading a 100GB file, you could make each part 1GB, and perform 100 uploads, 1GB at a time.
+Note that parts need not all be the same size.
 The maximum part size is 5GB, and the minimum part size is 5MB, except for the last part in a file, which has a minimum size of one byte.
 We recommend a part size of 100MB, which strikes a good balance between upload throughput and the ability to upload parts in parallel.

 Rather than hard coding the part size, it is a good idea to use the

 The parts are numbered starting at 1, up to the number of parts needed, with a maximum of 10,000 parts for one large file.

 to get the target for uploading parts.
 Each thread doing uploading

 provide the file ID of the large file, the part number, and the